prabhat-suresh/CppBootcamp/README.md

 # Wordle Solver

-The project is a Selenium application that helps play multiple words at [wordly](https://wordly.org/)
+The project is a Selenium application that helps play multiple games at [wordly](https://wordly.org/)
 **Play** - opens a game at wordly
 **New Game** - the bot plays the game automatically until it guesses correctly
 **Quit** - to close the game